usdoj-crt/beta-ada/_pages/_topics/emergency-planning.md

   title: Emergency Planning
   description: |-
     State and local governments must ensure their emergency planning and management programs are accessible for persons with disabilities.
-  image: landing/effective_communication.jpg
+  image: landing/emergency-planning.jpg
-  alt: "Hands hover over a braille display"
+  alt: "A building floor plan with braille showing hallways and evacuation routes"
   href: /topics/emergency-planning/
 tags:
   - title ii